Crosby, Hope & Shore

 Tamas Janovitz and John Jones at SPGC in Sao Paulo

-After an amazingly mild summer, and autumn rain from the heavens, my club’s charity golf tournament was played on October 25 at Rancho Park golf course in Los Angeles.
+After an amazingly mild summer, and autumn rain from the heavens, my club’s junior golf fundraiser golf tournament was played on October 25 at Rancho Park golf course in Los Angeles.
 It usually gets a bit brown by October.
 Lush was the word for the 4th Annual Von Elm.
 Lovely!